sduquer/sduquer.github.io/_posts/2022-07-20-drone-ai-project.md

 ## Hardware
-As a typical quadcopter, mine was built by using the following parts:
+This drone was built by using the following parts:

 * Frame + Power Distribution Board (PDB).
 * Motors.